ngrok/ngrok-operator/README.md

 ## License

-The ngrok ingress controller is licensed under the terms of the MIT license.
+The ngrok Kubernetes Operator is licensed under the terms of the MIT license.

 See [LICENSE](./LICENSE.txt) for details.